shahanakattil/ai-in-a-day/04-conversational-ai/04-conversational-ai-new.md

     ![](media/cai-l4-t4-s10.png)

-11. Select **Send a message** from drop-down while adding a node.
+11. Select **Send a message** from the drop-down while adding a node.

     ![](media/cai-l4-t4-s11.png)

-12. Enter the Italian food items given here in message section: **Pizza, Pasta, Truffles**
+12. Enter the Italian food items given here in the message section: **Pizza, Pasta, Truffles**

     ![](media/cai-l4-t4-s12.png)

-13. Review the topic trigger, click on **Save** from right-top corner to save the topic.
+13. Review the topic trigger, and click on **Save** from the right-top corner to save the topic.

     ![](media/cai-l4-t4-s13new.png)

 ## Task 4 - Test your Bot

-1. Once the Topic is saved, click on **Test bot** from right-top corner.
+1. Once the Topic is saved, click on **Test bot** from the right-top corner.

    ![](media/cai-l4-t4-s13new1.png)

-2. In the Test bot pane, enter the given phrase ```What are my meal delivery options?``` and then enter city name as ```Seattle```.
+2. In the Test bot pane, enter the given phrase ```What are my meal delivery options?``` and then enter the city name as ```Seattle```.

    ![](media/cai-l4-t4-s14.png)

-3. You can select the type of food that you are looking for i.e, Chinese or Italian.
+3. You can select the type of food that you are looking for i.e., Chinese or Italian.

-4. Your chatbot should display names of the meals as shown below.
+4. Your chatbot should display the names of the meals as shown below.

    ![](media/cai-l4-t4-s15.png)

-Now you have successfully created and tested Power Virtual Agents bot
+Now you have successfully created and tested the Power Virtual Agents bot